anshrai01/AnshGDSC/readme.md

 My biggest strength is my dedication and hard work towards the things i have interest and i always try to learn it from any source
 My weakness is i think  i take liitle longer time to understand things as compare to others . but i am improving my self and also i work hard on that things.And i started coding little bit late but i will try to  cover it soon

-It's all about me I hope I will get positive response from your end And i am very thankful to all my seniors for this if i will selected its a great opportunity for me to learn from amazing seniors like you who are always supportive.
+It's all about me I hope I will get positive response from your end And i am very thankful to all my seniors for this if i will selected its a great opportunity for me to learn from amazing seniors like you who are always supportive .